 “For my sister, I send happy Ganesh Chaturthi wishes through this text.
 I hope Lord Ganesh brings in lots of luck and prosperity in your home and success in whatever you do.”

-- festivals wishes
+- indian festivals msgs

 - lovig the fesvity